tobeva/tobeva.com/content/projects/napari/_index.md

-Read my blog post about my experience [working on open source software](/blog/2020/08/02/open-source/), and see the below links to the specific contributions I've made to the Napari project so far, including a nice demo video.
+Read my blog post about my experience [working on open source software](/blog/2020/08/02/open-source/), and see the below links to the specific contributions I've made to the Napari project so far, including three demo videos.